flutter/flutter/framework/README.md

     `inlineStyle` constructor parameter.
 Use `inlineStyle` for styles which *are* animated.

-If you need to apply a Style to a Component or Node which you didn't construct (i.e. one that was handed into your constructor), you can wrap it in a `StyleNode` which also takes a `Style` constructor in it's `style` constructor parameter.
+If you need to apply a Style to a Component or UINode which you didn't construct (i.e. one that was handed into your constructor), you can wrap it in a `StyleNode` which also takes a `Style` constructor in it's `style` constructor parameter.